IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ```
 - Command   : list
   Parameter : [simple]
-  Function  : List all the information in the management contract.
-Print the details of the contract without the simple parameter.
-Otherwise, print only the contract name and version number.
+  Feature    : List all the information.
+If no simple parameter then prints the contract details, else prints only the contract name and version number.

 ```javascript
 babel-node cns_manager.js list simple